-- (1) Education: We publish accessible, peer-reviewed scholarship on the history and heritage of the Marine Corps and on contemporary national security topics to advance research and education in and out of the classroom. - (2) Integrity: We conduct our operation in a manner that is fair, environmentally friendly, economically balanced, honest, and respectful of an inclusive and diverse community. - (3) Quality: Publication processes reflect a commitment to academic rigor and excellence while being responsible stewards of federal dollars. - (4) Collaboration: We cooperate formally with numerous scholarly societies, associations, and educational institutions to publish original scholarship.
+- (1) Education: We publish accessible, peer-reviewed scholarship on the history and heritage of the Marine Corps and on contemporary national security topics to advance research and education in and out of the classroom. - (2) Integrity: We conduct our operation in a manner that is honorable and representative of the community. - (3) Quality: Publication processes reflect a commitment to academic rigor and excellence while being responsible stewards of federal dollars. - (4) Collaboration: We cooperate formally with numerous scholarly societies, associations, and educational institutions to publish original scholarship.
 We offer noncommercial solutions to the publishing challenges facing academic institutions and partner with external like-minded publishers and agencies to benefit our customers and improve the quality and reach of our content.
 We build relationships internally, with our colleagues across the university and at the other Service schools, as well as outside the university with researchers, scholars, policy makers, and institutions worldwide.